tamaragolub/workout_tracker/README.md

 ## Acknowledgments

-* Thank you to Cassidy for helping me through this assignment.
+* Thank you to Alex for helping me through this assignment.